linuxserver-archive/docker-mysql/README.md

 * `-p 3306` - mysql port
 * `-v </path/to/appdata>:/config` - Where you want to store your databases, log and the my.cnf file.
 The `</path/to/appdata>` represents a path on your local device, the `/config` is the path inside the container (DO NOT CHANGE CONTAINER SIDE PATH).Find my.cnf in /config, the databases in /config/databases and the log in /config/log/myqsl
-* `-e MYSQL_ROOT_PASSWORD=` - Set this to specify a root password for mysql.. if you do not set this variable or set it with less than 4 characters, then the install will continue with no password set... use mysqladmin -u root password <PASSWORD> to set one at the docker prompt...
-NOTE changing this variable after the container has set up the initial databases has no effect.
-It is also advisable to edit the container after setup and remove reference to this variable.
+* `-e MYSQL_ROOT_PASSWORD=` - Set this to specify a root password for mysql.. if you do not set this variable or set it with less than 4 characters, then the install will continue with no password set
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation